Beyond Stupid (The one mental misconception of Trumps’ Republican minions)

 It is true, our currency is backed by nothing but a promise.
 And a promise only makes sense as it relates to some future event.
 Basically, money is valuable only to the extent that it is accepted as a unit of exchange for acquiring goods or services, in place of a direct trade for such.

 Face Forward: Now think of life three hundred years ago.
 Without cars, computers, vaccines, printing presses, toilets, plumbing, modern farming, etc., etc..
 Suppose all that stuff could have been acquired through a government that, to do so, created “official” currency?
 Indeed, a government that printed currency.
 Let us examine the harm created.
 Do we really need to?
 One thing, that government would be able to buy or invest in things that everyone needed.
 (Like an army to protect its inhabitants from foreign invaders, for example).
-But such a scheme would have one basic requirement, it would need to have recognized integrity.
+But such a scheme would have one basic requirement, it would, of course, need to have recognized integrity.
 A country of laws, a constitutional government.

 Today, you hold in your pocket, your phone, which is more powerful than the computers that cost a million dollars barely 20 years ago.
 And that same phone has access to super computers that are equivalent to thousands or millions of those earlier computers.
 How can you measure that wealth, when compared to the deficits extant in modern societies?
 It is on a whole different scale.